appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 4. The TNSP verifies the Vesper tokens and assigns the
 5. TN, ensuring that the VE is legitimate and that the additional information (e.g., RCD) is accurate and trustworthy.

-TODO: Add diagram from Mural...
+TODO: Add diagram ...

-# Multi-Vesper Token Presentation
+# Vesper PASSporT Token as a wrapper for Multiple Vesper Claims Presentation

-A Vetted Entity (VE), acting as the Holder of multiple Vesper tokens, may need to present a combination of these tokens to satisfy various verification requirements in a single interaction.
-For instance, in the STIR ecosystem, the VE might first present a KYC/KYB Vesper token to a Telephone Number Service Provider (TNSP) to prove its identity.
+A Subject Entity (SE), acting as the Holder of multiple Vesper claims as SD-JWT + reciepts, may need to present a combination of these tokens to satisfy various verification requirements in a single interaction.
+For instance, in the STIR ecosystem, the SE might first present a vetting Vesper claim to a Telephone Number Service Provider (TNSP) to prove its identity.
 Once trusted, the TNSP issues a Right To Use (RTU) Vesper token for a specific Telephone Number (TN) and associated Rich Call Data (RCD).
-The VE can then present both the KYC/KYB and RTU Vesper tokens to the STI-AS when signing a call.
+The SE can then present both the vetting and RTU Vesper claims to the AS when signing a call.

-## Structure of Multi-Vesper Presentation
+## Structure of multiple Vesper Claim Presentation

-When creating a multi-Vesper token presentation, the VE assembles a package that may contain:
+When creating a multiple Vesper Claim presentation, the SE assembles a package that may contain:

 1. Multiple Base SD-JWTs: The core JWTs from each Vesper token (e.g., KYC/KYB and RTU), representing the vetted claims.
 2. Disclosures: The selectively disclosable claims from each token that are relevant to the verifier.
-3. Key Binding JWTs (KB-JWTs): For each SD-JWT, there is an associated KB-JWT to bind the SD-JWT to a specific key pair, ensuring that the tokens are bound to the Holder's (VE’s) key pair.
+3. Key Binding JWTs (KB-JWTs): For each SD-JWT, there is an associated KB-JWT to bind the SD-JWT to a specific key pair, ensuring that the tokens are bound to the Holder's (SE’s) key pair.

 The presentation package is composed as follows: